ankane/trove/README.md

 Git is great for code, but it’s not ideal for large files like models.
 Instead, we use an object store like Amazon S3 to store and version them.

-Trove creates an `trove` directory for you to use as a workspace.
-Files in the directory are ignored by Git, but can be pushed and pulled from the object store.
+Trove creates a `trove` directory for you to use as a workspace.
+Files in this directory are ignored by Git but can be pushed and pulled from the object store.
 By default, files are tracked in `.trove.yml` to make it easy to deploy specific versions with code changes.

 ## Getting Started